marcoromanelli-github/docs/software/virtual-env.md

 ```

 #### Create project
-Creating a C++ project involves setting up a directory structure, creating source files, and setting up a Makefile for easy compilation.
+Create a C++ project by creating a directory structure, source files, and a Makefile for easy compilation.

 1. Set up project structure:
    ```